What is a Live Source?

 How do I create a live source?

-Click the blue button labeled Create Live Source in the upper right corner of the list view.
+2. Click Create Live Source in the upper right corner.

 3. Select the type of live source